An assistant to help you compare server CPUs and develop a more informed future state environment using industry standard benchmarks

 Why should I trust your tool?

 You don't have to.
 Please go to https://www.spec.org/ and do all this manually yourself.
-I receive zero compensation, zero ad revenue, zero donations and will not request any.
+I receive zero compensation, zero ad revenue, zero donations and will not request any (except for Skittles).
 I do receive a bill at the end of the month for bandwidth and hosting, so it costs me money to help you, which I will gladly do if it helps you and your customers get a better solution and help fight uninformed or just plain bad (lazy) engineers and architects.

 I can't find my CPU!?

-They are currently sorted by generation, with oldest first.
+CPUs are listed with Intel first then AMD.
+They are then sorted by generation, with oldest first.
 Then alphabetically, with A first.
 If you can't find it I may not have added it, so shoot me a note and I can add it to the list no problemo.

 Ok really, why?